-Gordon McDonald was appointed deputy CFO for the Office of Budget and Planning (OBP) in January 2008 after serving as interim deputy CFO since July 2007.
-As deputy CFO for OBP, he provides overall management for the development and execution of the District’s $13 billion operating budget and $1 billion capital budget.
+Gordon McDonald was appointed deputy CFO for the Office of Budget and Planning (OBP) in January 2008.
+As Deputy CFO for OBP, he provides overall management for the development and execution of the District’s $13 billion operating budget and $6.2 billion Capital Improvements Plan.

 Prior to joining the District government, McDonald worked for Exxon Company USA as a financial analyst, where he formulated and monitored the operating budget for Exxon’s Eastern Region Division.

-During his tenure with OBP, the District produced 20 consecutive balanced budgets and received 15 “Distinguished Budget Presentation” awards from the Government Finance Officers Association for the annual budget document.
+During his tenure with OBP, the District produced 20 consecutive balanced budgets and received 15 “Distinguished Budget Presentation” awards from the Government Finance Officers Association for the District’s annual budget document.
 Because of his knowledge and experience in municipal budgeting, McDonald has made numerous presentations on the District’s budget process to community organizations and delegations from foreign governments.

 McDonald has received numerous awards including the CFO Award for “Sustained Budget Quality in the FY 2001 Budget,” CFO’s “Special Act Award,” and CFO’s “Sustained Superior Performance Award,” and the Morris & Gwendolyn Cafritz Foundation Award for Distinguished D.C.
 Government Employees in 2011.

 McDonald is a graduate of Howard University, Washington D.C., where he earned an MBA in Finance and a bachelor’s in Business Administration.
 He is a member of the Government Finance Officers' Association.